CSE-WestHS/FRC/README.md

-# This is the complete program to run the West High's Disrutive Innovation FRC Robot.
+# This is the complete program to run the West High's Disruptive Innovation FRC Robot.